AppleJax2/wordpress-mcp/README.md

 > 1. Log in to your WordPress admin
 > 2. Go to Users → Profile
 > 3. Scroll to "Application Passwords"
-> 4. Enter "KumoCart" as the name
+> 4. Enter "Tanuki" as the name
 > 5. Click "Add New Application Password"
 > 6. Copy the generated password